glmn/PUBGDiscoBot/README.md

 </table>

 ### Multitrack
 If multiple channel participants track same player or track different players but in same game roster, then bot will send only one message with all participants mentions.
+In example below, bot sent only one message instead of three, because they are all played in one roster
 <img src="https://raw.githubusercontent.com/glmn/PUBGDiscoBot/master/misc/multitrack.png" alt="PUBGDiscoBot" align="center">